 On 24 July 2014 the Kazakhstani human right advocate Zinaida Mukhortova was transferred to an ICU.
 The woman was administered an injection of an unknown substance, after which her condition rapidly deteriorated.
 The international community must intervene immediately; otherwise the dissenting activist’s health is at risk of irreparable damage at the hands of the psychiatric hospital staff.

 On 24 July 2014 Zinaida Mukhortova was visited at the psychiatric hospital by her sister, Natalya Abent.
-The latter told the Open Dialog Foundation that Mukhortova’s face was swollen and her eyes were blood-shot.
+The latter told the Open Dialogue Foundation that Mukhortova’s face was swollen and her eyes were blood-shot.
 She was staggering as she walked, and her speech was slurred.
 Mukhortova said she had begun to feel unwell after receiving an injection of unknown substance on the orders of the Chief Physician Rysbek Iskakov.

 According to Abent, until 24 July 2014 Mukhortova had not received any medications or injections, however, now she has been transferred to intensive care.
 On 25 July 2014 Abent sought audience with Rustem Dyusembayev, public prosecutor in Balkhash, to file a complaint about the chief physician’s actions.
 She had to spend four and a half hours (from 9:00 till 13:30) in Dyusembayev’s waiting room, while she insisted that she had to meet the prosecutor.
 When Dyusembayev finally agreed to receive Abent, he asked his deputy to handle her complaint and left for lunch.